 Check this guide that helps you find a job as a corporate remote worker and lists 50+ companies that are super remote-friendly.

 Especially in the beginning, when you have no reputation, it can be hard to land a gig there.
-Read these tips on how to get your first job through these platforms, that helped me, too, generating thousands of dollars.
+Read these tips on how to get your first job through these platforms, which helped me, too, generate thousands of dollars as a freelancer.

 Alternatively, you could try your luck with networking.
 Check with former working colleagues or fellow students and see if they know someone in need of your skills.
 LinkedIn is a great way to get and stay connected.

 Another option would be cold callings.
-Create a small but professional website with your profile and portfolio and approach potential clients, that could need your expertise.
+Create a small but professional website with your portfolio and approach potential clients, that could need your expertise.

-In case you want to start your own business, e.g. selling products on Amazon, I can’t provide any details now, simply because your next steps strongly depend on the kind of business.
+If you want to start your own business, e.g. dropshipping, I can’t provide any details, simply because your next steps strongly depend on the kind of business you want to start.
 However, they should definitely include: